-I’ve had this name for a tea for quite awhile but I couldn’t get the right recipe.
-By Jove, I think I finally got it.
-This is not my average herbal tea.
+This name was in my head for years until the perfect recipe finally showed up.
+This is not your average herbal tea.
 I wanted something really designed for women of all ages with herbs that are tonic in nature and nourishing but are also noted for their spiritual association and that taste pretty good.

 The most predominant ingredient is red rose petals fo their affinity to the heart and all things circulatory.
 Roses aren’t just a modern symbol of love but are considered by many to be the grandmother of all flowers.
 They help you receive and give the universal love of the planet.